Motivation for Logging

 I stumbled across another blog by Erik Hazzard in which he goes into more detail about why logging is important. vasir.net/blog/development/how-logging-made-me-a-better-developer

 Today I am going to show you my simple logging and audit solution.
 I know there are many enterprise level logging solutions out there, such as Log4Net, but those are over kill for my needs and writing this takes just as much time as integrating a third party framework.
 I am using Entity Framework with my ASP.NET MVC project.
-I am … Continue reading
+I am also using Unity for dependency … Continue reading

 I, like many software developers, have always toyed with the idea of starting a blog, mainly for the nerdy side of it like setting up a site and having fun with all the stats and plugins and such.
 However, the introvert in me always held me back, saying things like “I could never have anything useful to contribute”, “I can’t write well enough”, or “Someone else has probably written that before”.
 Over the past year, I have come to realize that writing code is only a very small subset of being a software developer.
 A software developer has to have many other skills in order to succeed.
 Some of these skills are things like organization, good communication skills, the ability to understand complex problems, and communicate those effectively to others and so on.
 Most of these types of skills are the ones that programmers tend to shy away from because they are difficult and uncomfortable.
 However, from writing code and learning new concepts and languages, the only way to learn them is by actually doing and putting them into practice.
 I can watch hours upon hours of how-to videos and read countless blogs on a topic, but until I put them to use I don’t really have those skills.
 This is why I have started to blog, to help me acquire those, often hard to master, type skills mentioned above.